Placeholder

 What about those who are already qualified?

-Although the SQE will not directly affect solicitors who have been previously qualified through the prior system, it will affect law firms and the legal market in general, although law firms that currently sponsor the GDL and LPC are expected to keep on paying for potential trainees to sit for the SQE1 and SQE2 and complete the obligatory preparation.
+Although the SQE will not directly affect solicitors who have been previously qualified through the prior system, it will affect law firms and the legal market in general, although law firms that used to sponsor the GDL and LPC will be expected to keep on paying for potential trainees to sit for the SQE1 and SQE2 and complete the obligatory preparation.

-Despite the amount of confusion and concern currently surrounding the SQE, one thing is certain: there will no longer be just one route into the legal profession.
+With the SQE route being introduced, one thing is certain: there will no longer be just one route into the legal profession.
 Both law and non-law students will be able to enter the profession on equal standing, although the route they take might be very different.

 Advertisement